Fred Wallace, OD, FAAO

 Dr. Harry Wallace was born and raised in Gadsden, Alabama.
 He attended the University of Alabama and served in World War II.
 After receiving his Doctor of Optometry degree from the Illinois College of Optometry in 1952, he began practicing optometry in Bessemer.

 Dr. Wallace was named Alabama Optometrist of the Year in 1975.
-He served on the adjunct faculty of the UAB School of Optometry and is a past president of the Alabama Optometric Association.
+He served on the adjunct faculty of the UAB School of Optometry and was president of the Alabama Optometric Association.
 Active in the Masons and the Shrine, he served as Potentate of Zamora Shrine Temple in 1993.

 Dr. Wallace visited clinics and hospitals in 28 countries as both lecturer and observer.
 His desire to serve the vision care needs of his patients lives on at Wallace Optometry Associates.